-What is the purpose of the Nonprofit Statement of Functional Expenses
+Purpose of the Statement of Functional Expenses

 While the revenue section of the report is the same as a standard income statement, with a list of revenue by category, such as contributions and gifts, program service revenue, grants and investment income, the expense section does not list expenses by category, but by functional accounting.

 A nonprofit organization exists to perform specific services and programs, as stated in their mission.
-The purpose of functional accounting is to present the nonprofit organization’s major types of activities, primarily program or mission-based services and supporting services such as administration, governance and fundraising.
+The purpose of functional accounting is to present the nonprofit organization’s major types of activities, primarily program or mission-based services and support services such as administration, governance and fundraising.